DoniDevRs/Quotes/README.md

 An iOS app that shows Quotes from the world's greatest thinkers.

 Quotes are shown randomly and the user can define whether they change automatically or by clicking on the screen.
-The user can also switch between light mode and darkmode.
+The user can also switch between light mode and dark mode.

 ## Technical specs
 - Language: Swift